Trainingdata-datamarket/Portrait-and-26-Photos/README.md

 The dataset featuring photos of people wearing medical masks provides a valuable resource for various machine learning and computer vision applications.
 With its diverse subjects, comprehensive annotations, high image resolution, this dataset encourages advancements in *facial recognition, emotion analysis, and healthcare research, among other potential applications*.

 The dataset consists of **75,283** sets of images (**301,132** images in total) from people from **160** countries.
-The data for the dataset is still gathering, so the number of photos is getting bigger!

-### The dataset includes 4 different types of images:
+### The dataset includes 2 different types of images:
+- **Profile photo** - a photo that shows the person in profile.
-- **Type 1** - no mask on the face.
+- **Life photos** - **26** photos from the person's life.
-- **Type 2** - mask is on, but does not cover the nose or mouth.
-- **Type 3** - mask covers the mouth, but does not cover the nose.
-- **Type 4** - mask is worn correctly, covers the nose and mouth.

 ### Data in the dataset
-- People from 18 to 81 years old are presented in the dataset.
+- People from 18 to 59 years old are presented in the dataset.
 - For each person in the dataset age, country and gender is presented.
-- The data was mostly collected indoor, however there are also selfies made outdoors.
+- The portrait photos were mostly collected indoor, however there are also selfies made outdoors.
 - The lighting is artificial, natural daily lightning, evening outdoor lighting and dark indoor lighting.
-- People provided selfies where the head takes up at least 1/2 of the frame.
+- People provided portrait selfies where the head takes up at least 1/2 of the frame.
 - Distance from the camera is approximately 20-30 centimeters.
+- All life photos are completely different, however all of them show the person from the portrait photo.
+Images can have additional people on them, can be made at different times of life and in different locations.
+A person can laugh, wear maske and be surrounded by friends

+### Mandatory conditions for the profile photo:

+- The person is depicted alone
+- Shoulder photo
+- There are no sunglasses or medical mask on the face
+- The face is calm, without a smile

 ### People in the dataset